themodernmonk7/React-Testing/Testing.md

 ## React Testing Library (RTL) Queries
 Every test we write generally involves the following basic steps
 1. Render the component. (render method from RTL)
+ - E.g: render(<App/>)

 2. Find an element rendered by the component. (responsibility of RTL Queries)
+  - E.g: const linkElement = screen.getByText(/This is React Testing Tutorial)

 3. Assert against the element found in step 2 which will pass or fail the test. (we use expect, passing in a value and combine it with a matcher function from jest or jest dom)
+  - E.g: expect(linkElement).toBeInTheDocument()

 To render the component, we use the render method from RTL For assertion, we user expect passing in a value and combine it with a matcher function from jest or jest-dom